Shivz3232/Shivz3232/README.md

 ### Hi there, I'm Shivu D G 👋

-## I'm a CS Softmroe, Developer, and a Pianist!
+## I'm a CS Junior, Developer, and a Pianist!

 -   🔭 I’m currently working on a [VS Code Course][website]!
 -   🌱 I’m currently learning everything 🤣